USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 ## OPTION 3: Zero Out Sea-Spray Emissions in CMAQv5.2 or earlier

-Even if your modeling domain does not contain areas of sea salt emissions, you need to provide an OCEAN file to the CCTM.
-You can create a dummy OCEAN file for domains with no sea salt sources or if you prefer to set sea salt emissions to zero.
+Even if your modeling domain does not contain areas of sea spray emissions, you need to provide an OCEAN file to the CCTM.
+You can create a dummy OCEAN file for domains with no sea spray sources or if you prefer to set sea spray emissions to zero.
 Copy and run the following I/O API Tool m3fake script to create an OCEAN file containing zeros for the open ocean and surf zone coverage fractions.
-Using this file will effectively configure a CCTM simulation with zero sea salt emissions.
+Using this file will effectively configure a CCTM simulation with zero sea spray emissions.

 Note that you will need the [I/O API Tools](www.cmascenter.org/ioapi) installed and compiled on your Linux system to use this script.